-- 5.4.1 A Member must identify their designation (CRA or AACI) or Membership status (AIC Candidate Member) wherever their name appears in any CUSPAP Professional Service and related correspondence including Letters of Transmittal, Reliance Letters, Progress Reports, and/or email correspondence. [see 3.19] - 5.4.2 Only a Member holding the AACI designation is entitled to use of the term "accredited appraiser." - 5.4.3 Only a Member holding the AACI or CRA designations is entitled to use the term "Designated Member" and the P. App designation. - 5.4.4 An Associate, Retired, Honorary AACI, or Student Member shall not: - 5.4.4.i. hold themselves out in any way as a practicing Member of the Institute; or - 5.4.4.ii.undertake to perform any type of Report associated with the Professional Services defined in CUSPAP. - 5.4.5 A resigned, suspended, or expelled Member: - 5.4.5.i. shall not hold themselves out in any way as a practicing Member of the Institute; and - 5.4.5.ii.is not authorized to affix the designation or Member status they held prior to their change in Member status to their name in any type of document. - 5.4.6 A CRA Member must use that designation in connection with the Real Property Appraisal, Review, Consulting, or Mass Appraisal of: - 5.4.6.i. an individual, undeveloped site for not more than four (4) self-contained family housing units, or - 5.4.6.ii.a dwelling or property containing not more than four (4) self-contained family housing units.
+- 5.4.1 Wherever their name appears in any CUSPAP Professional Service document and related correspondence including Letters of Transmittal, Reliance Letters, Progress Reports, and/or email correspondence. [see 3.22, 5.3.8] - 5.4.1.i.
+A Designated Member must identify their AACI or CRA designation. - 5.4.1.ii.A Candidate Member must identify their Membership status (AIC Candidate Member). - 5.4.2 Only a Member holding the AACI designation is entitled to use of the term "accredited appraiser." - 5.4.3 Only a Member holding the AACI or CRA designation is entitled to use the term "Designated Member" and the P. App. certification mark. - 5.4.4 An Associate, Retired, Honorary AACI, or Student Member shall not: - 5.4.4.i. hold themselves out in any way as a practicing Member of the Institute; or - 5.4.4.ii.undertake to perform any type of Report associated with the Professional Services defined in CUSPAP. - 5.4.5 A resigned, suspended, or expelled Member: - 5.4.5.i. shall not hold themselves out in any way as a practicing Member of the Institute; and - 5.4.5.ii.is not authorized to affix the designation or Member status they held prior to their change in Member status to their name in any type of document. - 5.4.6 A CRA Member must use that designation in connection with the Real Property Appraisal, Review, Consulting, or Mass Appraisal of: - 5.4.6.i. an individual, undeveloped site for not more than four (4) self-contained family housing units, or - 5.4.6.ii.a dwelling or property containing not more than four (4) self-contained family housing units.